fmruy/3dpa_research_tension_networks/README.md

 2022 3DPA / [iaac](https://github.com/IaaC)

-This research is a project of IAAC, Institute for Advanced Architecture of Catalonia developed in the Postgraduate in 3D Printing Architecture - 2022-2023 by the student(s) Nestor Beguiin, Paco Pioline, and Francisco Magnone Rienzi during the course 3DPA 22/23: Research with Oriol Carrasco and Ashkan Foroughi.
+This research is a project of IAAC, Institute for Advanced Architecture of Catalonia developed in the Postgraduate in 3D Printing Architecture - 2022-2023 by the student(s) Nestor Beguin, Paco Pioline, and Francisco Magnone Rienzi during the course 3DPA 22/23: Research with Oriol Carrasco and Ashkan Foroughi.

 ### Research Team